Peter-Noble/Peter-Noble.github.io/cv.md

 #### Lighting desk programming

-Proficient at programming and operating MA dot2 and ETC EOS (Element and Ion) and familiar with Avolites and Zero88.
+Proficient at programming and operating MA dot2 and ETC EOS (Element and Ion) and working knowledge of Avolites Titan and Zero88.

 #### Digital sound desk experience